CFHS code : PL155

 Above information from Cambridge Family History Society Survey

-Monument The headstone is located 2 rows north of the south path.
+The headstone is located two rows north of the south path.

 In Affectionate Memory of ANNE ROPER died February 13th 1895 aged 58 years